transpocamp/transportationcamp.org/events/dc-2016/index.markdown

 title: TransportationCamp DC 2016
 published: true
 ---
-The 5th annual TransportationCamp in Washington, DC, is coming Saturday, January 9, 2016.
+The 5th annual TransportationCamp in Washington, DC, is returning Saturday, January 9, 2016.
 Registration is at [transportationcamp2016dc.eventbrite.com](https://transportationcamp2016dc.eventbrite.com).

 TransportationCamp DC is the premier transportation un-conference of the year.
-Held on the Saturday before the National Academy of Sciences' [Transportation Research Board Annual Meeting](http://www.trb.org/AnnualMeeting/),
-we attract over 400 industry thought leaders, young professionals, and students from around the country.
+Held on the Saturday before the National Academy of Sciences' [Transportation Research Board Annual Meeting](http://www.trb.org/AnnualMeeting/), we attract over 400 industry thought leaders, young professionals, and students from around the country.
 As an unconference, all of the sessions are created by the participants themselves.
 This format fosters excellent exchange of innovative ideas in a high-energy environment.
 Be a part of shaping the explosive pace of change in technology, shared use mobility, the integration of transportation and the built environment,